YoonjungChoi/CMPE255_TEAM10/README.md

 **3) Word2Vec**

 According to Wikipedia, Word2vec is a group of related models that are used to produce word embeddings.
 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
 Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.
 If we put a word in trained word2vec, it returns a feature vector.
-In the case of non-sequential models, since one instance of the 'text' feature has several words(sentence), we can build a sentence embedding by averaging the values across all token embeddings output by Word2Vec.
+In the case of non deep learning models, since one instance of the 'text' feature has several words(sentence), we can build a sentence embedding by averaging the values across all token embeddings output by Word2Vec.

 **4) Glove**